The Optus Glean promise: predictability

 | Quarterly deep clean | €800 – €2,000 | Full facility deep clean |

 Note: Prices exclusive of VAT.
 Per-bed pricing typically €30–€50/bed/month.
 Bundling with laundry services saves 10–15%.
-All pricing includes HIQA-compliant documentation, IPC-trained staff, and colour-coded equipment.
+All pricing includes HIQA-aligned documentation, IPC-trained staff, and colour-coded equipment.

 Laundry Services for Nursing Homes